Our Lady of Sorrows: Eastern Christianity

-On February 2, the same day as the Great Feast of the Meeting of the Lord, Orthodox Christians and Eastern Catholics commemorate a wonder-working icon of the Theotokos (Mother of God) known as "the Softening of Evil Hearts" or "Simeon's Prophecy".
+On February 2, the same day as the Great Feast of the Meeting of the Lord, some Orthodox Christians and Eastern Catholics commemorate a wonder-working icon of the Theotokos (Mother of God) known as "the Softening of Evil Hearts" or "Simeon's Prophecy"..

 It depicts Mary at the moment that Simeon the Righteous says, "Yea, a sword shall pierce through thy own soul also....".
 She stands with her hands upraised in prayer, and seven swords pierce her heart, indicative of the seven sorrows.
 This is one of the few Orthodox icons of the Theotokos which do not depict the infant Jesus.
 The refrain "Rejoice, much-sorrowing Mother of God, turn our sorrows into joy and soften the hearts of evil men!" is also used.

+Generally, in Byzantine Rite, on all Wednesdays and Fridays that don't fall on any festive periods, at vespers and matins there are special texts referring to the sorrow of the Mother of God under the Cross.

+In Ukrainian Greek Catholic Church, the feast of Compassion of the Mother of God is kept on the third Saturday after Pentecost.

 In the Western Rite Vicariate of the Antiochian Orthodox Church, the feast of Our Lady of Sorrows is celebrated on the Friday before Palm Sunday and as a separate feast on September 15.

-In the Ethiopian Orthodox Tewahedo Church, the 14th-century book called Täʾamrä Maryam (ተዓምረ ማርያም) states that Jesus asked her mother:
+In the Ethiopian Orthodox Tewahedo Church, the 14th-century book called Täʾamrä Maryam (ተአምረ ማርያም) states that Jesus asked his mother:

 "Which sorrows are more painful than others?"